CharlieKerfoot/CharlieKerfoot.github.io/_posts/2024-11-25-worldbank.md

 I put all of the code in snippets throughout this post, but, in case your interested, here is the <a href="../assets/lab3.py" download>full python file</a>.

+I, obviously, removed my api key from the file, so if you want to run the code, you will have to generate your own api key from Ms. Feng's API.